ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 # Limit what you save

 There is one other critical aspect of PARA that’s required to keep the system from being overwhelming.
-Successful followers of the Zettelkasten method seem to follow this instinctively, but I haven’t seen them explicitly mention this:
+Successful followers of the Zettelkasten method seem to follow this instinctively, but [it's rarely mentioned](https://zettelkasten.de/posts/collectors-fallacy/):

 You're highly encouraged to **limit** the kind of things you save in your second brain to the following: